Top 11 Health Benefits of Sauna Use

 #3: Saunas Flush Toxins

 How often do you sweat?
-Deep sweating has many proven benefits, and sauna bathing helps you get these.
+Deep sweating has many proven health benefits, and sauna bathing helps you get these.

 - Due to the heat of a sauna, the core body temperature rises.